What is “Japanese?”

 (Kenjōgo 謙譲語)

-The speaker uses this register to emphasize their lower status to the listener and also show utmost respect to the listener.Mōshiagemasu
+Used to lower one’s status to show utmost respect to the listener.Mōshiagemasu

 Humble Polite Form